Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > This feature supports Tizen 4.0 and Higher for Mobile.

-## Sending and Processing Commands to Receive Replies
+## sending and processing commands

 To send a command to the server from the client side: